dwen168/local-rag-study/readme.md

 **Note:** The first time you run the project, it will download the necessary models from Ollama for the LLM and embeddings.
 This is a one-time setup process and may take some time depending on your internet connection.

 1. Ensure your virtual environment is activated.
-2. Run the main script with `python app.py -m <model_name> -p <path_to_documents>` to specify a model and the path to documents.
-If no model is specified, it defaults to [mistral](https://ollama.com/library/mistral).
-If no path is specified, it defaults to `Research` located in the repository for example purposes.
-3. Optionally, you can specify the embedding model to use with `-e <embedding_model_name>`.
-If not specified, it defaults to [nomic-embed-text](https://ollama.com/library/nomic-embed-text).

-This will load the PDFs and Markdown files, generate embeddings, query the collection, and answer the question defined in `app.py`.

 ## Running the Streamlit UI